PaperMC/PaperDocs/config.md

     - Load the servers permission.yml BEFORE plugins.
 Bukkit/Spigot behavior was after, resulting in plugins not seeing those permission in onEnable.
 Defaults to true.
 Set to false to go back to Bukkit behavior.

 - 'settings.sleep-between-chunk-saves': false
     - Should server sleep between every chunk save.
-Will cause memory issues if you disable this.
+Will cause memory issues if you enable this.

 ## World-Specific Settings